Challenges faced by Moto Couriers: Silent Heroes in Traffic

 Working Conditions and Social Rights

-Working conditions and social rights of moto couriers are also among the challenges.
-As many are self-employed, they can be deprived of basic social rights.
-The lack of entitlements such as vacation days, sick leave and insurance leaves couriers vulnerable.
-Working conditions and benefits are factors that affect the quality of life of couriers.
+Working conditions and benefits for moto couriers are also a challenge.
+As most are self-employed, they can be deprived of basic social rights.
+The lack of rights such as vacation days, sick leave and insurance leave couriers vulnerable.
+Working conditions and social rights are factors that affect the quality of life of couriers.

 Frequently Asked Questions (FAQ)